Saransh-cpp/Saransh-cpp.github.io/_pages/experiences.md

 ###### Prof. Jacques Carette
 ###### June - September 2023 | Ontario, Canada

-- Formalising Mathematics and Computing in [Agda's](https://wiki.portal.chalmers.se/agda/pmwiki.php) standard library.
+- Working with Type Theory, Functional Programming, and Computational Logic to formalize Mathematics and Computing in [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php)’s standard library.
+- Refactoring the standard library and changing the API design to prepare it for v2.0.0

 ---